Warren E. Hearnes

 Warren Eastman Hearnes (July 24, 1923 – August 16, 2009) was an American politician who served as the 46th governor of Missouri from 1965 to 1973.
 A member of the Democratic Party, he was the first officeholder eligible to serve two consecutive four-year terms as Governor.
 He previously served as the Secretary of State of Missouri from 1961 to 1965.

 After leaving office Hearnes was dogged by a tax investigation, relating to finances in and out of his administration.
 While later cleared of any wrongdoing, Hearnes faced trouble in future bids for office.
 He was the Democratic nominee for U.S. Senate in 1976, replacing Jerry Litton who died after winning the nomination, but lost to John Danforth in November.
 He subsequently lost bids for Missouri Auditor in 1978, and a Circuit Court Judge position in 1980.

+Hearnes was the last Democrat to serve two full terms as Governor until Jay Nixon, who served as Governor from 2009 to 2017.